by Texas Homesteader ~

 I love the concept of edible landscaping.
 Just because a plant provides something you can eat doesn’t mean it can’t be beautifully incorporated into your landscape plan.

-We already had one old weathered trough planter at another end of our porch.
+So I bought two huge galvanized troughs to use as raised bed planters.
+We already had one old weathered trough planter at the end of our porch.
 I love to plant either heat-loving Malabar Spinach or even Plant Potatoes in that trough each year.

 How To Plant A Large Water Trough